ReveRoyl/ReveRoyl.github.io/source/_posts/master project.md

 ## Learning JAX

+**Question: why jax has its own numpy type: jax.numpy? what is the difference between it and numpy?**

 Jax.numpy is a little bit different from numpy: the former is immutable

-why do we need jax.numpy? because numpy only works on CPU while jax.numpy works on GPU
+**Question: why do we need jax.numpy?**

+because numpy only works on CPU while jax.numpy works on GPU

+**another advantage of JAX**

 `jit()` can be used to compile the data input thus makes the program run faster

 ## First group meeting

-Yiqi introduced his recent work which is basically based on U-net, VAE
+Yiqi introduced his recent work which is based on U-net, VAE

 # May 18th